The High Frequency (HF) services provided by Tas Maritime Radio are:

 Every Coast Radio station will broadcast MSI for both its Aus-Coast area and those adjacent.
 (MSI broadcasts will occur on 8176 kHz only).

-- All times above are as Eastern Standard Time (EST)
+- Above times are as Eastern Standard Time (EST)

-- Mariners should be aware that during daylight savings, an hour should be added to the above times.
+- Mariners should be aware that during daylight savings, an hour should be added to EST.

 If urgent Marine Safety Information comes to hand, it will be immediately broadcast as a “SECURITE” (Safety) message announced on the distress frequencies 4125, 6215 and 8291 kHz.